-A student identified as an English Language Learner (ELL) is entitled to receive specialized services from the district.
+A student identified as an English Learner (EL) is entitled to receive specialized services from the district.

 To determine a student's level of proficiency in English, the LPAC will use information from a variety of assessments.
 Once a level of proficiency has been established, the LPAC will then designate instructional accommodations or additional special programs.
 The student is required to become proficient eventually at grade-level work in English.
 Ongoing assessments will be conducted to determine a student's continued eligibility for the program.

 The LPAC will also determine whether certain accommodations are necessary for any state-mandated assessments.
-The STARR-L may be administered to an ELL student.
-The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to ELL students who qualify for services.
+The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to EL students who qualify for services.

-If a student is considered ELL and receives special education services because of a qualifying disability, the student’s ARD committee will make these decisions.
+If a student is considered EL and receives special education services because of a qualifying disability, the student’s LPAC and ARD committee in conjunction will make these decisions.